18 email marketing performance metrics for improved campaign tracking

 3

-Send only relevant, valuable content to your subscribers so they’ll be more likely to open your emails.
+Send only relevant, valuable content: This makes your subscribers more likely to open your emails.
 Make use of our trusty friend, segmentation, to boost your personalization.

 -